linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 ``tst_brk``, and consequently the ``SAFE`` functions, do not cause the test to exit with ``TBROK``.
 Instead they just print an error message with ``TWARN``.

-It is not entirely necessary to check if the file descriptors have a none zero value before attempting to close them.
+It is not entirely necessary to check if the file descriptors are not -1 before attempting to close them.
 However it avoids a bunch of spurious warning messages if we fail to open ``file_to_stat``.
 Test case failures can be difficult to interpret at the best of times, so avoid filling the log with noise.